Getting A Free Breast Pump With TRICARE

-- Step One – Get a prescription.
-This must be from a TRICARE-authorized doctor, nurse midwife, physician assistant, or nurse practitioner.
-Your prescription must show if you are getting a basic manual or standard electric pump.
-In order to qualify for a hospital grade pump, you would need to have a special referral and authorization.
-You will need a diagnosis code on the prescription if you plan to get your breast pump from a network provider or durable medical equipment supplier.
+- Step One – Get a prescription from a TRICARE-authorized doctor, nurse midwife, physician assistant, or nurse practitioner.
+Your prescription must state whether you get a basic manual or a standard electric pump.
+To qualify for a hospital-grade pump, you need a special referral and authorization, plus a diagnosis code on the prescription.

-- Step Two – Your next step is to find the pump that you want and the place you want to get the pump from.
-You can contact your regional contractor in order to find a network provider or supplier.
-You would then need to show them your prescription.
+- Step Two – Your next step is to find the pump that you want.
+Contact your regional contractor in order to find a network provider or supplier.
 Some retailers have a form for you to fill out so that you can easily get your pump after you submit your information and prescription.
-If you are going to go with a military clinic or hospital, you would need to follow their procedures to get your breast pump.
+If you use a military clinic or hospital, you need to follow their procedures to get your breast pump.

-- Step Three – If you would like to purchase your breast pump ahead of time and then receive a refund, you would need to submit a DD Form 2642, as well as a copy of your prescription and receipt.
-If you don’t have a receipt you will not be able to be reimbursed.
-In addition, if you were not eligible for the breast pump when you bought the breast pump, you can not get a refund.
-The date on your prescription can be after the date on your receipt.
-You would then mail all of your paperwork to your TRICARE claims processor and you will then receive a check from your regional contractor.
+- Step Three – If you want to purchase your breast pump ahead of time and receive a refund, submit DD Form 2642, plus a copy of your prescription and receipt.
+If you don’t have a receipt you will not be reimbursed.
+If you were not eligible for the breast pump when you bought the breast pump, you may not qualify for reimbursement.
+Mail all of your paperwork to your TRICARE claims processor and wait for payment from your regional contractor.